 Back in my room, I took a narrow path through a thicket that led to a wide powdery beach.
 I took my shirt off and jumped in the soothing pristine waters of Sulu Sea.
 Looking around, there was not a soul in sight.
 Hell, I could have even chucked my shorts and nobody would notice (not that anyone would care even on a crowded beach).
 The clear light green shallow sea water was like you were in a clean swimming pool.
 Much farther away was deep blue.

 So this is what they’ve been paying for – ultimate privacy.
-I thought of Tom Cruise & Nicole Kidman, Robert de Niro, Michael Jackson, Diana Ross, Samuel Jackson, Mariah Carey, Claire Danes, Claudia Schiffer, Naomi Campbell, Gerhard Berger, Erik Morales, David Copperfield, and the long roster of celebrities and VIPs who have been in these waters.
+I thought of Tom Cruise, Nicole Kidman, Beyonce, Robert de Niro, Diana Ross, Samuel Jackson, Mariah Carey, Claire Danes, Claudia Schiffer, Naomi Campbell, Gerhard Berger, David Copperfield, and the long roster of celebrities and VIPs who have been in these waters.

 Thirty minutes was all it took and the novelty of wading and frolicking solo in a secluded beach faded away.
 In a way, I missed the sound of people going about the beach, children milling around, beach balls flying in the air, sand castles and parties.
 The price celebrities pay for fame.
 I ran back to my accommodation and took another quick shower.
 I fed the sound system a random CD and went to bed for a nap.